profectus-lv/profectus.lv/README.md

 ## Current features

-- Eleventy 3.0 theme with Tailwind CSS 4
+- Eleventy 3 theme with Tailwind CSS 4
 - Fast and minimalistic responsive design
+- Simple grayscale color palette with a configurable accent color
+- Content is exclusively pre-rendered (static site), but supports supplemental JavaScript
-- Can be used for a text-based (Markdown) blog
+- Can be used for a text-based (Markdown) blog or simple page
 - Logo, site name and main menu are placed on the left sidebar
 - Social network links on the sidebar
+- Automatic post (index), tag and author pages with pagination
-- Convenient configuration
+- Convenient configuration with many options
 - Automatic responsive image optimization (generating AVIF and WEBP with different sizes)
 - SEO optimization, OpenGraph, JSON-LD
-- PWA
+- Special pages: Error 404, robots.txt, sitemap.xml
+- Progressive Web Apps (PWA) support

 More features are in the works...